sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

     - entity.system.arch == 'amd64'
 {{< /highlight >}}

-Which would not allow an Ubuntu system to run the asset.
-Instead, the filter should look like:
+This would not allow an Ubuntu system to run the asset.

+Instead, the filter should look like this:

 {{< highlight shell >}}
 ...